radivoje-v/depth-anything-v2/README.md

 - `--output_dir`: directory to save the quantized model to
 - `--calib_dir`: (optional) relative path to the directory containing calibration data.
 If not provided, calibration will be done with random data.
+- `--num_samples`: (optional) number of samples to use for calibration with real data, by default uses the whole calib_dir directory

 ### Retraining